 On February 17, 2009, Saxena White P.A. was appointed Co-Lead Counsel, and Plaintiffs filed an Amended Complaint on May 8, 2009.

 On March 29, 2010, the Court denied in part the Defendants’ Motion to Dismiss.
 The Court found that Plaintiffs’ allegations regarding false and misleading statements met the pleading requirements for a section 10(b) claim and were not dependent on the legality or illegality of Defendants’ promotion and sales activities.
 The Court also found that allegations regarding insider trading of the Individual Defendants were sufficient to satisfy the pleading of scienter.

 After a long in-person mediation, the parties achieved an outstanding settlement result for the Class that provided for the creation of a $2,750,000 fund.
 On October 1, 2010, the parties submitted a motion for the Court to approve the settlement.
-Then on October 13, 2010, the Court granted final judgment finding the settlement to be fair, reasonable and adequate in all respects.
+On July 30, 2010, the Court preliminarily approved the settlement, and then on October 13, 2010, entered final judgment finding the settlement to be fair, reasonable and adequate in all respects.